• Blogs

 Section 2 – Project Performance Domains

 The second section introduces seven PMP domains, which forms the core.
-These domains represent the most crucial areas of project management that need to function effectively to achieve successful project outcomes.
+These project performance domains represent the most vital areas of project management that need to function effectively to achieve successful project outcomes.

 This structure reflects on how projects operated in actual dynamic environments.